I can’t believe it’s been 12 months since I put together my first annual poster art list, but here we are again!

-2015 was an INCREDIBLE year if you have a passion for alternative movie posters, with nearly all of the highly skilled artists we have come to know and love producing a staggering amount of new pieces that pay tribute to movies across every genre.
-Their ideas and creativity has reached an almost overwhelmingly high standard, and today I’m revealing my personal favorite new horror movie posters that were unleashed over the last 12 months.
+2016 has been another amazing year if you have a passion for alternative movie posters, with nearly all of the highly skilled individuals we have come to know and love once again producing a constant flow of incredible art.
+Their ideas and creativity are limitless, and today I’m revealing my personal favorite new horror movie posters that were unleashed between January and December.

 It was near impossible to narrow it down, but these are the select few that made me weep with joy a little more than the rest!

-A Nightmare on Elm Street – (Gary Pullin)
+A Nightmare on Elm Street – (Mike Saputo)

 For further information on any of the posters you have seen here today or the artists who created them you are only a Google search away.